 In this example by todoist, they have clearly mentioned the price in their subject line.
-When we open the email they have mentioned the benefits that the subscriber will get.
-They have mentioned a few of the benefits in their email and provided a clickable link ‘much more’.
+When we open the email they mentioned the benefits that the subscriber will get.
+They have mentioned a few of the benefits in their email and provided a clickable link ‘much more.
 With this, they are indicating that there is a list of endless benefits that cannot be incorporated into this tiny email.
-In the end, they have subtly mentioned the CTA to get todoist premium with a price tag.
+In the end, they subtly mentioned the CTA to get a todoist premium with a price tag.

 This is another example from Canva.
-In this email, they have not mentioned the price tag but have listed out the benefits of their upgraded version along with the option to take the free trial.
+In this email, they have not mentioned the price tag but have listed the benefits of their upgraded version along with the option to take the free trial.
 A lot of products provide free trials to their subscribers and the right way to use it in email marketing is to sell the benefits and not the product.

 Email newsletters have become so prevalent in today’s scenario that our inboxes are full of them.
 But there are several of them that subscribers religiously follow.
 This is because of the content that they provide according to the interests and preferences of the users.

 Email newsletters come in all shapes and sizes.
 Some of them may have elements of imagery, others might be purely text-based.
 They may even depend on the time factor.
-For instance, daily, weekly. or monthly digest.
+For instance, daily, or weekly. or monthly digest.
 Time for some examples.

 Everyone follows Medium, right?
 Medium sends top-performing content in their daily digest.
 They divide their newsletter into several categories like the highlights of the day and the topics that you are interested in.

-When someone subscribes to their newsletters, Medium asks them the topics they are interested in beforehand.
+When someone subscribes to their newsletters, Medium asks them about the topics they are interested in beforehand.
 In this way, they provide valuable and well-tailored content to their subscribers.
 You may do the same.
 Include certain questions that make the most sense to your business in your pop-up or embedded form when a certain visitor arrives on your website.
 This would make your segmentation process a breeze.

 They usually include clickable links that the user can view as mentioned in the example below:

 Some newsletters go to certain heights in terms of creativity.
-In this another example by Canva, they have put together a lot of content.
+In this example by Canva, they have put together a lot of content.
 From an interesting subject line to a clever CTA, this is an example of a well-tailored email newsletter.